Opportunity products are the physical items and services you sell on an opportunity in Salesforce.

 Quite the reverse.

 It may take many months for the revenue to materialize fully.
 For example:

 – Service contracts and Saas licenses, with regular, repeat revenue over one, two, or three years.

 – Framework agreements, in which goods and services are ‘drawn-down’ over time.

 In each case, it’s essential to schedule revenue over time in Salesforce.
 Tracking revenue over time improves forecasting and ensures a more predictable cash flow.

 To do this, you need to use opportunity products in conjunction with product schedules.

-Here’s what a Salesforce dashboard revenue chart and report look like based on product schedules.
+Here’s an example of a Salesforce dashboard revenue chart and report using opportunity product schedules.